Coutlaw/RustyChip/ReadMe.md

 # What is Chip-8

-It essentially a virtual machine to make the development of games easier.
+The Chip-8 is essentially a programming language and virtual machine to make the development of games easier.
+The Chip-8 interpreter could be a build target for game developers and the interpreter could abstract away physical hardware concerns.

+See the core functionality of my emulator look in the CPU implementation [here](https://github.com/Coutlaw/RustyChip/blob/master/cpu/src/cpu.rs)

 ## Memory